postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

 ### Add a team activity feed to Microsoft Teams

-To add a team activity feed to Microsoft Teams:

 1. Select **Add Integration**.

 1. Give your integration a nickname and enter your [incoming webhook URL](#create-a-microsoft-teams-webhook-url) as the Notification URL to receive team updates in Microsoft Teams.